“While the interface is rough, the allure of Disney's best films and shows will be difficult to pass up.”

 - No Recently Watched list

 For months leading up to its debut, it was easy to think ofyet another streaming service.
-But as it moved closer to launch date, I suddenly couldn’t help thinking about the sheer possibilities.
-Imagine it: The gleam of a century’s worth of groundbreaking properties, from Mickey to Marvel, all ready to rush into your brain on demand.
-It’s a fantastic idea (especially at $7 per month), and nearly everyone in my circle was equally excited.as
+But as it moved closer to launch date, the possibilities became more enticing.
+Imagine it: The gleam of a century’s worth of groundbreaking properties, from Mickey to Marvel, all on demand.
+It’s a fantastic idea, especially at $7 per month.as

-A streaming service is a lot more than an idea, though, and as Disney+’s rocky launch soberly reminded us, delivering massive files into millions of homes through a scattershot of pipelines isn’t easy.
-Studio powerhouse or no, Disney was charged with building a quality delivery system for all its goodies from scratch, while competing against rivals who have been at it for over a decade.
-And so far, that method of delivery is pretty dang underwhelming.
+A streaming service is a lot more than an idea, though, and as Disney+’s rocky launch reminded us, delivering massive files into millions of homes through a scattershot of pipelines isn’t easy.
+Studio powerhouse or no, Disney was competing against rivals who have been at it for over a decade, and initially, that method of delivery was pretty dang underwhelming.

-Firing up Disney+ for the first time (assuming you can get it to fire up) reveals plenty to like about its surface-level design.
+Firing up Disney+ for the first time reveals plenty to like about its surface-level design.
 A pleasing layout of panels at the top divides content into five pillars: Disney, Pixar, Marvel, Star Wars, and (because Disney owns everything) National Geographic.
-Resting your cursor over any of the panels even sparks a cool bit of studio-specific animation.

-You can create your own avatar (and within its settings disable background videos, which Netflix desperately needs), download titles to view offline, and stream on up to four devices at once.
+You can create your own avatar (and within its settings disable background videos), download titles to view offline, and stream on up to four devices at once.

-Below the main panels, you’ll find shows and movies broken into fun titles like Beasts and Monsters, Out of the Vault, and Disney Through the Decades, which, as it sounds, categorizes titles from the 1920s up.
+Below the main panels, you’ll find shows and movies broken into helpful categories that recommend what to watch based on your viewing habits, display the latest additions to the library, and let you continue watching series or films you’ve begun viewing.
+Further down the home screen are curated collections that change periodically with themes like Animals and Nature, Disney Channel Movies, Beasts and Monsters, Out of the Vault, and Disney Through the Decades, which, as it sounds, categorizes titles from the 1920s up.
 A familiar control panel on the left side hosts Search and Home icons, and other ways to navigate.
 As expected, it all looks a lot like Netflix, but with a Disney twist.

-That’s exacerbated by wonky search.
-My wife wanted to watch the original 101 Dalmatians, which we’d scrolled past earlier.
-Typing “101” in the search pane evoked two live-action films and a straight-to-video animated sequel, but not the original movie.
-Turns out it was labeled under “One hundred and one” and the system wasn’t smart enough to find it.
-The Apple TV app helpfully allows for voice search directly in the Disney+ search pane, but finding a film I knew was there should have been much easier.
+However, some problems still remain — including wonky search functionality.
+If you want to watch the original 101 Dalmatians, for example, typing “101” in the search pane evokes some live-action films and a straight-to-video animated sequel, but not the original movie.
+This is because that particular film is designated “One hundred and one” in the library and the search system isn’t smart enough to find it.
+Some apps helpfully allow for voice search directly in the Disney+ search pane, but finding a particular film should be much easier.

 One driving factor behind Disney+’s $7 value proposition is the inclusion of goodies like 4K HDR, Dolby Vision, and Dolby Atmos for select titles at no extra charge.
 Amazon does this too, but Netflix makes you select its priciest tier for that privilege.
-As I can attest, watching Disney jewels like The Empire Strikes Back in 4K HDR with Atmos is pretty epic, even if it’s the “Extended Edition.”
+This option makes watching Disney jewels like The Empire Strikes Back in 4K HDR with Atmos pretty epic, even if it is the “Extended Edition.”